ColinShark/AccGenExtractor/README.md

 ## Notes

-The Accounts will be seperated by an empty line.
+Each run of this tool will seperated by an empty line.
+This way you have each "batch" of accounts in its own block.

 ## Thanks